Things To Do At Spring Mill State Park

 C. Butternut Shelter – Located off Trail 4, near the Pioneer Village parking lot and the CCC picnic area.
 This ADA accessible shelter offers full shade, a fireplace and seating for up to 70 people.
 Nearby are ADA accessible toilets and a playground.

-D. Donaldson Shelter (currently closed due to tornado damage) – Located in the center of the park, this ADA accessible shelter offers full shade, a fireplace, seating for up to 70 people, ADA accessible toilets, and pit toilets.
+D. Donaldson Shelter (closed until further notice due to tornado damage) – Located in the center of the park, this ADA accessible shelter offers full shade, a fireplace, seating for up to 70 people, ADA accessible toilets, and pit toilets.

 E. Red Cross Cabin Recreation Building – Located by the Spring Mill Lake parking lot, this fully enclosed, ADA accessible building with covered porch offers electric lighting, fresh water, seating for up to 65 people, and pit toilets.